 - What are your symptoms?

 - How severe are your symptoms?
-For instance, would you describe your stomach pain as "mildly uncomfortable" or "burning"?
+Would you describe your stomach pain as mildly uncomfortable or burning?

 - How often do you take pain relievers, such as aspirin, ibuprofen or naproxen?

 - How often do you drink alcohol, and how much do you drink?

 - How would you rate your stress level?

 - Have you noticed any black stools or blood in your stool?